 Cary and I arrived at the lake.

-The reflexive pronouns like myself, himself, yourself need a pronoun in the sentence to reflect back to.
+The reflexive pronouns like myself, himself, yourself need a noun or pronoun in the sentence to reflect back to.

 There’s the I, the referent.